marcodeangelis/credal-networks/README.md

 <!-- # Variable elimination algorithm -->

-# An API for belief networks in python
+# Belief Networks in python via exact *varaible elimination*.

-## Implementing the *varaible elimination algorithm*
+This repository was created as a basis to try out new credal networks algorithms.

 * Git clone this repository or download, unzip, and cd in this repository `Credal-Networks.zip`
 * Open a new notebook in the same directory